 - Idaho Code Section 33-3717B (institutions other than community colleges)

-A student enrolling at Boise State may prove classification as an Idaho resident for tuition purposes by meeting the criteria for one of the following options.
+As an enrolled Boise State student, you may prove classification as an Idaho resident for tuition purposes by meeting the criteria for one of the following options.

-- Dependent Student: Any student who has one or more parent(s)/legal guardian(s) who is domiciled in Idaho and provides at least 50% of the student’s financial support.
-The parent/guardian must have maintained a bona fide domicile in Idaho for at least 12 months prior to the term in which the student is applying for residency.
+- Dependent Student: You have one or more parent(s)/legal guardian(s) who is domiciled in Idaho and provides at least 50% of your financial support.
+The parent/guardian must have maintained a bona fide domicile in Idaho for at least 12 months prior to the term in which you are applying for residency.

-- Independent Student: Any student that receives less than 50% financial support from parent/guardian and has continuously resided in, and maintained a bona fide domicile in Idaho for purposes other than education for at least 12 months prior to the term in which the student is applying for residency.
+- Independent Student: You receive less than 50% financial support from a parent/guardian and have continuously resided in, and maintained a bona fide domicile, in Idaho for purposes other than education for at least 12 months prior to the term in which you are applying for residency.

-- Graduate of an Idaho High School: Any student who is a graduate from an accredited Idaho high school, is domiciled in Idaho, and who enrolls in an institution within six years immediately following secondary school graduation regardless of the domicile of the student’s parent or guardian (except if a non-US citizen (see, definition of non-resident below)).
+- Graduate of an Idaho High School: You are a graduate from an accredited Idaho high school, are domiciled in Idaho, and have an enrolled in an institution within eight years immediately following secondary school graduation regardless of the domicile of your parent or guardian (except if a non-US citizen (see, definition of non-resident below)).

-- Completed 6 Years of Elementary and Secondary Education in Idaho: Any student who completed 6 years of elementary and secondary education in Idaho, is domiciled in Idaho, and matriculates at an institution within 6 years following completion of secondary education.
+- Completed 6 Years of Elementary and Secondary Education in Idaho: You have completed 6 years of elementary and secondary education in Idaho, are domiciled in Idaho, and have matriculated at an institution within 8 years following completion of secondary education.

-- Married to an Idaho Resident: Any student who is married to a person who is classified, or eligible for classification, as an Idaho resident for the purpose of attending an Institution, except that a student who was enrolled as a full-time student in any term during the 12 month period before the term in which the student proposes to enroll as a resident student must independently establish domicile.
+- Married to an Idaho Resident: You are married to a person who is classified, or eligible for classification, as an Idaho resident for the purpose of attending an institution, except that if you were enrolled full-time in any term during the 12-month period before the term in which you are proposing to enroll as a resident, then you must independently establish domicile.

 - Who at the time of separation designated Idaho as the intended domicile, and within 1 year of the date of separation enters an institution; or